 So, it’s better to focus on steady growth instead.
 For example, we recommend using proven link building strategies to secure as many high-quality backlinks as possible.
 This will strengthen your backlink profile, eventually leading to a higher score.

 Google’s Core Web Vitals measure the user experience aspects like page loading speed, interactivity, and visual stability.
-Keeping track of these metrics is crucial because they can impact your search rankings.
+Keeping track of these metrics is crucial because they can impact your organic search rankings.

 There are a few tools you can use to measure SEO results for your CWV.
 For example: Google PageSpeed Insights, Google Search Console, and GTmetrix.

-What SEO KPIs to keep track of:
+What SEO KPIs to monitor:

 - Page load time (measured in seconds)

-- Identify and fix pages that have slow loading times
+- Identify and fix pages that have slow loading times.

 Key metrics to track include:

-- Time spent on page
+- Time spent on the page

 - Scroll depth (how far your users scroll)